How to Teach Your Child Chinese Characters at Home (Singapore)

 Mistake 1: Drilling Without Context

-Copying a character 20 times does not teach your child what it means or how to use it.
-Always teach characters in context — in words, in sentences, in stories.
-Your child should understand what a character means before they learn to write it.
+Copying a character 20 times doesn't teach your child what it means or how to use it.
+Always teach characters in context — in words, sentences, stories.
+Your child should understand what a character means before they practise writing it.

 Mistake 2: Ignoring Hanyu Pinyin

-Hanyu Pinyin (the romanisation system for Mandarin) is a critical bridge for English-dominant children.
-It allows them to "sound out" Chinese characters, similar to how phonics helps with English reading.
+Hanyu Pinyin is a critical bridge for English-dominant children.
+It lets them "sound out" Chinese characters, similar to how phonics helps with English.
 Most Singapore kindergartens teach Pinyin alongside characters.
-Reinforce it at home.
+Reinforce it at home too.

 Mistake 3: Comparing to Other Children

-Chinese literacy develops at different rates.
-A child with Chinese-speaking grandparents and a child from an English-only household will progress differently — and that is completely normal.
-Focus on your own child's progress, not benchmarks based on other families.
+Chinese literacy develops at different speeds.
+A child with Chinese-speaking grandparents and a child from an English-only home will progress differently — and that's completely normal.
+Focus on your child's own progress, not benchmarks from other families.

 Mistake 4: Skipping Oral Language

-Writing Chinese characters without understanding spoken Mandarin is like learning to write English without speaking it.
+Writing Chinese without understanding spoken Mandarin is like learning to write English without speaking it.
 Build your child's oral vocabulary through conversation, songs, stories, and media before and alongside character learning.
-A child who knows the spoken word 苹果 (ping guo, apple) will learn the characters much faster than one encountering the word for the first time in written form.
+A child who knows the spoken word 苹果 (ping guo, apple) will pick up the characters much faster than one seeing the word for the first time in written form.

 Recommended Resources for Singapore Families